massalabs/node-manager-plugin/README.md

 # node-manager-plugin

-Node manager is a [massa station](https://station.massa.net/) plugin that allows to launch massa node on your machine without having to use terminal.
-Via it's web interface you can manage staking, get logs choose the network...
+Node manager is a [massa station](https://station.massa.net/) plugin that allows you to launch a Massa node on your machine without having to use the terminal.
+Via its web interface, you can manage staking, get logs, choose the network, etc.

-> *Note: This plugin need to have **massa wallet plugin** installed*
+> *Note: This plugin needs to have the **Massa Wallet plugin** installed.*

-## setup
+## Setup
-install dev dependencies:
+Install dev dependencies:
 ```
 task install
 ```